-Mandatory requirements can be found in:
+Mandatory requirements are found in:

-The former is gradually being replaced by the latter, as explained below
+The former is gradually being replaced by the latter, as explained below.

 Guidance issued by the House of Bishops